Income-taxation-system-in-Indonesia

 Table of Content

-Once you’re finished with those matters, the next important thing is to understand the taxation system in Indonesia.
-Just like many countries, Indonesia operates a self-assessed taxation system that is divided into state and local taxes.
-Included in state taxes are income tax (corporate, individual, withholding), VAT (Value Added Tax), stamp duty and customs tax.
+Once you finish those matters, the next important thing is understanding Indonesia’s taxation system.
+Like many countries, Indonesia operates a self-assessed taxation system divided into state and local taxes.
+State taxes include income tax (corporate, individual, withholding), VAT (Value Added Tax), stamp duty, and customs tax.
+You will find more complete obligations under Indonesian tax regulations.

-Local taxes are mainly related to commercial subjects such as property, vehicle, promotional and leisure activities.
-Because you want to start your business in Indonesia, you need to understand income tax properly.
-Generally, income tax system in Indonesia are applied both to individual and corporate.
+Local taxes are mainly related to commercial subjects such as property, vehicle, promotional, and leisure activities.
+Therefore, you must understand income tax to start your business in Indonesia.
+Generally, Indonesia’s income tax system is applied to individuals and corporations.

-When it comes to corporate tax in Indonesia, the location where you establish your business is important because it will define whether you’ll be taxed as resident or non-resident company.
-Resident company is defined as company which is incorporated and conduct business activities in Indonesia.
+To understand corporate tax in Indonesia, the location where you establish your business is vital because it will define whether you’ll be taxed as a resident or non-resident company.
+Therefore, a resident company is defined as a company that is incorporated and conducts business activities in Indonesia.

-Foreign company which have permanent establishment (PE) in Indonesia is imposed tax obligation same as resident taxpayer.
-While non-resident company is foreign company which is incorporated overseas but acquire revenue from Indonesia.
+A foreign company with a permanent establishment (PE) in Indonesia is imposed tax obligation the same as a resident taxpayer that must follow the taxation system in Indonesia.
+On the other side, A non-resident is a foreign company incorporated overseas but acquiring revenue from Indonesia.

-Of course as a resident company, there would be plenty of benefits.
-For instance, when you do business in high priority sectors or in certain geographic areas, you could receive income tax relief.
-It also means that you would be eligible for a reduction in net income up to 30% of the amount invested, prorated at 5% for 6 years of production
+Therefore, there would be plenty of benefits as a resident company.
+For instance, you could receive income tax relief when you do business in high-priority sectors or specific geographic areas.
+It means you would be eligible for a reduction in net income up to 30% of the amount invested, prorated at 5% for six years of production

-There would be also privilege for resident taxpayer (Indonesian citizen) for tax relief based on tax treaty between Indonesia and its treaty partner.
+There would also be a privilege for tax relief for resident taxpayers (Indonesian citizens) based on the tax treaty between Indonesia and its treaty partner.

-The corporate tax rate is generally flat at 25% (22% in 2020), but special conditions apply to a resident company.
-When your company is listed and meets certain conditions, you will receive 5% reduction.
-The best benefits are applicable to small businesses with a gross turnover
+Under Indonesian tax regulation, the corporate tax rate is generally flat at 25% (22% in 2020).
+However, special conditions may apply to a resident company.
+With that being said, if your company is listed and meets specific requirements, you will receive a 5% reduction.
+The best benefits apply to small businesses with a gross turnover

-Besides, there is also special tax rates applied to specific business activities as lists on following table:
+Besides, there are also special tax rates applied to specific business activities as listed in the following table:

 No. Business Activity Income Tax Rate